-Keep baby as calm as possible before bedtime.
-Most of the time at night, babies do not need to be burped as they suck much slower and therefore swallow less air.
+Keep your baby as calm as possible before bedtime.
+Most of the time, at night, babies do not need to be burped, as they suck much slower and therefore swallow less air.

-Knowing when and how to burp your baby will come naturally as time goes by; this comes with mother and baby getting to know one another.
+Knowing when and how to burp your baby will come naturally as time goes by.

 Leave a comment